emulsify-ds/emulsify-website/posts/new-foundation.md

 # A New Foundation for Emulsify

-For years, Emulsify has helped teams build design systems that work where real projects happen: in component libraries, in CMS themes, in Storybook, and in the day-to-day handoff between design and development.
+For years, Emulsify has helped teams build design systems where the work actually happens: in component libraries, in CMS themes, in Storybook, and in the handoff between design and development.

-For many teams, that has meant Drupal.
-Emulsify has a long history in the Drupal ecosystem, and Drupal will continue to be a first-class part of the project.
-But with the upcoming [Emulsify Core 4.x](https://www.npmjs.com/package/@emulsify/core) release, we’re taking an important step toward something broader.
+For many teams, that path has run through Drupal.
+Emulsify has deep roots in that ecosystem, and that is not changing.
+But with the upcoming [Emulsify Core 4.x](https://www.npmjs.com/package/@emulsify/core) release, we’re opening the door to a broader future for the project.

 **Emulsify Core 4.x**, or **EC4.x** for short, is a more modern, more flexible foundation for component-driven development.
-It moves Emulsify to Vite, brings Storybook into a React/Vite workflow, adds first-class support for Twig and React components side by side, and introduces a clearer platform model for projects that are not Drupal-specific.
+It moves Emulsify to Vite, brings Storybook into a React/Vite workflow, adds first-class support for Twig and React components side by side, and introduces a clearer platform model for projects that are not tied to one CMS.

-In other words: Emulsify is still here to help teams build maintainable design systems. **The foundation is simply ready to support more kinds of teams, more kinds of platforms, and more kinds of projects.**
+At its core, this release keeps the same goal Emulsify has always had: help teams build maintainable design systems. **What changes is how many project types that foundation can now support.**

 ## Why this release matters

 Frontend tooling has changed a lot since Emulsify first helped teams standardize their component workflows.
-Webpack served the project well, but modern frontend teams increasingly expect faster local builds, clearer configuration, and tools that are easier to adapt across different project types.
+Webpack served the project well, and many teams built successful systems with it.
+But today, developers often expect faster local builds, clearer configuration, and tools that are easier to adapt across different project types.

 EC4.x moves the build system to Vite.
-That change is important on its own, but the bigger story is what it unlocks.
+That is an important technical change, but the bigger story is what it unlocks.

 With EC4.x, Emulsify is no longer shaped around the assumption that every project is a Drupal theme.
 Drupal-specific behavior still exists where it should, but it now lives behind a Drupal platform adapter.
 Generic projects can stay generic.
 React projects can use React.
 Twig-based CMS projects can use Twig.
 Mixed systems can document both Twig-rendered and React-rendered components in the same Storybook instance.

-That shift makes EC4.x easier to use as a shared frontend foundation, whether you are working in Drupal, building a standalone design system, modernizing an existing theme, or preparing for another platform integration in the future.
+With that change, EC4.x becomes easier to use as a shared frontend foundation, whether you are working on a Drupal implementation, building a standalone design system, modernizing an existing theme, or preparing for another platform integration in the future.

 ## Vite becomes the new compiler foundation